323 FRIDAY 15 MAY 2015

 It’s time to bid adieu to Barbra Streisand.
 I have included 13 songs from her repertoire.
 This one from “Funny Girl”, the play, is one of my favourites.

-As I approach the end of this project, at times I have asked myself who I am now.
-Has this project shed any light in who I’ve been for 50 years and the person I’ll be for the next 50?
+As I approach this project’s end, I have often asked myself who I am now.
+Has this project shed any light on who I’ve been for 50 years and the person I’ll be for the next 50?
 I’d like to think so.
-It almost feels as if I see myself under a different light now.
+It almost feels as if I see myself in a different light now.

 Song Title: Who Are You Now? – 1964 Artist: Barbra Streisand Genre: Musical Composer: Jule Styne Lyrics: Bob Merrill Album: Funny Girl